-Qualified Small Business Stock Gain Exclusion (Section 1202)
+Qualified Small Business Stock (QSBS): Explaining the Gain Exclusion

 The central elements in meeting the requirements for a qualified small business capital gain exclusion are: